-D Melodic Minor scale
+D Melodic Minor

-D Melodic Minor scale for guitar presented by diagram.
+D Melodic Minor scale for guitar.

 The D Melodic Minor is a seven-note scale.
 Colored circles mark the tones in the fingerboard diagram, with darker color highlighting the root notes.
 In the two-octave pattern, the first root note is on the 6th string, 10th fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.